• USD

 Am I allowed to get out of the vehicle?

 In Kruger Park, there are demarcated areas where visitors can disembark vehicles.
-At all private lodges, rangers stop for morning coffee on the morning drive and for sundowner drinks on the afternoon drive - an excellent opportunity to stretch your legs in the middle of the Wilderness.
+At private lodges, rangers stop for morning coffee and for sundowner drinks—excellent opportunities to stretch your legs.

 Can wild animals harm me?

 Wild animals are inherently dangerous.
-If, however, you adhere to the rules and commands of your ranger, you will be safe.
+If you follow the rules and instructions of your ranger, you will be safe.

 What about poachers?

 Poaching is a problem.
-It is, however, highly unlikely that you will ever come into contact with poachers, for they avoid areas where tourists travel regularly.
+It is highly unlikely that you will come into contact with poachers, as they avoid areas frequented by tourists.

 Do I need to take Malaria Medication?